-Directorate for Computer & Information Science & Engineering
+Directorate for Computer and Information Science and Engineering

-Secure and Trustworthy Cyberspace
+Secure and Trustworthy Cyberspace (SaTC)

 Important Information for Proposers

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

 Full Proposal Accepted Anytime